 DHEA supplements are readily available, particularly in the United States.
 Unfortunately, the quality of these supplements is not well standardized, meaning that the ingredients listed in the supplement may differ from its actual contents.
 Many studies have investigated the effects of increasing DHEAS levels by taking DHEA supplements from external sources (in other words, from sources that are outside of your body’s natural means of producing more DHEAS), but when taken together, the data that is currently available does not show that DHEA supplements are an effective way to improve your health and wellbeing.
 Plus, most of these studies take place for less than a year- too short in duration to investigate the long-term impacts of these supplements.
 Current research findings indicate that DHEAS is not toxic, but there is not enough data about the effects of DHEA supplements on health after long term use to know if DHEA supplementation causes more harm than good in the long run.
 For now, it is safer to stick to natural methods of boosting your body’s DHEAS levels through modifications to diet and exercise that will increase DHEAS and improve your overall health and performance.

 DHEAS is an essential precursor of important sex steroid hormones, particularly for women, that naturally declines with age.
-Having DHEAS levels outside of the optimal range for your age is associated with a variety of chronic conditions that can be prevented by making simple changes to your diet and exercise routine.
-To learn more and to start optimizing your health and wellness, click below to learn more about your InnerAge.
+Having DHEAS levels outside of the optimal range for your age is associated with a variety of chronic conditions that can be prevented by making simple changes to exercise routine and diet.

 Quiroga MF, Angerami MT, Santucci N, Ameri D, Francos JL, Wallach J, Sued O, Cahn P, Salomon H, Bottasso O. “Dynamics of adrenal steroids are related to variations in Th1 and Treg populations during Mycobacterium tuberculosis infection in HIV positive persons.”
 PLoS ONE 7:3 (2012): e33061.